kyleco/kyleco.github.io/_posts/2020-04-21-panel-data.md

 ## Notes

 [^19]: When you are including covariates, the question of the best model is complex.
 We are recommending fixed effects merely as the safe choice.

+[^18]: This lack of within variation will be even worse if the randomization is not 50/50.

 [^1]: By "correct" we mean that they give us consistent estimates of the treatment effect.